scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Wildcard Addressing {#serv-disc}

-SCION allows endpoints to use wildcard addresses in the control-plane routing, to designate any core AS, e.g., to place requests for core- or down path segments during path lookup.
+SCION allows endpoints to use wildcard addresses in the control-plane routing, to designate any core AS, e.g., to place requests for core- or down-segments during path lookup.
 These wildcard addresses are of the form I-0, to designate any AS in ISD I. Here, "0" is the wildcard for the AS.
 For more information, see [](#wildcard).

 ## Communication Protocol

 All communication between the control services in different ASes is expressed in terms of gRPC remote procedure calls (for details, see {{gRPC}}).
 Service interfaces and messages are defined in the Protocol Buffer "proto3" interface definition language (for details, see {{proto3}}).

-**Note:** The details for how gRPC is mapped to the SCION data plane will be described in a separate document.
+**Note:** The details of how gRPC is mapped to the SCION data plane will be described in a separate document.

 # Path Exploration or Beaconing {#beaconing}